dcaulton/thermal/README.md

 # thermal

-##Summary
+#Summary
-This respository is for controlling a Raspberry Pi computer running the standard camera that comes with the Pi and a second thermal imaging camera
+- This respository is for controlling a Raspberry Pi computer running the standard camera that comes with the Pi and a second thermal imaging camera
+- Images are taken with both cameras and combined via ImageMagick
+- Python is the base language in preference for anything that can't happen with system packages and command line
-Images are taken with both cameras and combined via Imagemagick/PIL It's run as a Flask application and all interaction is done with JSON and through RESTful APIs CouchDB is the database
+- This is run as a Flask application and all interaction is done with JSON and through RESTful APIs
+- CouchDB is the database.
-Interactions with the hardware are processed asynchronously by means of Celery.
+- Interactions with the hardware are processed asynchronously by means of Celery.
-RabbitMQ is used as the message brokering service for Celery.
+- RabbitMQ is used as the message brokering service for Celery.
-There is also support for taking pictures by means of a button on the project box.
+- There is also support for taking pictures by means of a button on the project box.

-##Hardware Requirements
+#Hardware Requirements
 It has been developed with the following requirements:
 - Raspberry Pi 2 B computer, 32GB SD card
 - Raspian Jessie 11.21.2015 image is the os on the RPi